The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Discussion

 \textbf{Limitations.} Our study is based on a large historical dataset of Reddit comments shared by 17K users during a long observation window of 14 months centered around The Great Ban.
 Due to the nature of our dataset, our findings may be specific to Reddit and the context of The Great Ban.
 Therefore, caution is needed in generalizing the results to other online platforms or different moderation interventions.
 Similarly, online platforms are dynamic environments that are subject to continuous changes in user behavior, community norms, and platform policies.
 Our study covers a specific snapshot in time, albeit relatively long, which nonetheless limits the possibility to carry over our results to different time periods and, partially, also to account for long-term or evolving trends.
+Moreover, toxicity scores of comments were obtained via the machine learning model Detoxify, which in itself might have introduced a biased evaluation of toxicity.
 Another limitation of our work lies in its observational nature, which hinders the possibility of accounting for external events or changes in the broader online ecosystem that may have influenced user behavior independently of The Great Ban.
 For this reason, care is needed in establishing causal relationships from the findings presented herein.
+Future work could adopt more sophisticated causal inference techniques, for instance difference-in-differences or interrupted time series.
+However, finding suitable control subreddits and taking into account exogenous events remains a significant challenge~\cite{trujillo2022make}.
 Finally, our dataset lacks comprehensive information about user demographics, motivations, or contextual factors.
 Accounting for these aspects could provide a more nuanced and actionable interpretation of our results.
-In this regard, future research could investigate the unexplored interplay between user characteristics and the outcomes of moderation, also as a preliminary step towards the development of targeted and personalized moderation interventions.
+In this regard, future research could investigate the unexplored interplay between user characteristics and the outcomes of moderation, also as a preliminary step towards the development of targeted and personalized moderation interventions~\cite{cresci2022personalized}.